 Well, think for a second, and keep in mind the manual of arms I mentioned above, if you were a firearms instructor, would you make more money teaching basic, intermediate and advanced “tactical” firearms training or simple “pull the trigger, pull again”?

 This entire “tactical training” nonsense really aggravates me.
 As if we, civilians, all needed to spend all our free time training (not to mention hundreds and thousands of dollars to pay for it all) and try to became a pretend SWAT team civilian?!
 This is utterly ludicrous, but since ALL “experts” insist on regular training (and making a ton of money by selling these types of courses!) everybody out there parrots the “train, train, train” nonsense.
 Take a look at this video showing an ‘”expert” demonstrating how to execute a one handed “tactical” reload while in a firefight against two armed robbers.
 Yes, that’s right, a one handed magazine reload!
 That is how totally ridiculous all this tacticool nonsense has become.
 But there are *a lot* of “experts” making a living from it!
-And all of them will tell you that revolvers our bad.
+And all of them will tell you that revolvers are bad.
 Indeed, they are, for them and their business model!

 So do you need training and how much?